Considering Knee Replacement Surgery?

 Over the years orthopedic surgery has evolved to offer advanced technologies to potentially improve patient outcomes and satisfaction.
-One such technology is VERASENSE™, which is used in sensor-assisted total knee replacement surgery to support your surgeon in achieving proper soft tissue balance and implant positioning.
+One such technology is VERASENSE™, which is used in Sensor-Assisted Total Knee Replacement surgery to assist your surgeon in achieving better soft tissue balance and implant positioning.
 Soft tissue balance is critical to avoiding pain, instability and stiffness after knee replacement that can lead to premature implant failures and revision surgery.
 Learn more about sensor-assisted total knee replacement.

 now, and get started on your road to a more active life free from knee pain.